What happens to your auto insurance discount on June 1?

 “State Farm filed an average rate reduction in Georgia of 12.6% saving 1.8 million customers a total of $267.7 million; while in South Carolina an average rate reduction of 6.6% has been filed impacting more than one million State Farm customers.
 The total savings in South Carolina is $65.9 million.
 Rate changes apply to current customers when their policy renews after the August effective date of the rate change; new customers can receive a quote prior to the effective date.”

-A spokesman for the Georgia Insurance Commissioner’s office told us they are aware of filings for lower rates from several companies and they think companies are basically doing this on their own.
+A spokesman for the Georgia Insurance Commissioner’s Office told News 3 they are aware of filings for lower rates from several companies and they think companies are basically doing this on their own.
 But he says they will continue to monitor what is happening with drivers.

 Hunter believes that driving patterns will not increase to “normal” for some time, saying some people working from home may continue to do so for some time.